code-shaper/code-shaper-website/docs/getting-started/create-a-rest-api.md

 sidebar_position: 6
 ---

-# Create a REST API with Express
+# Create a REST API

 The Express plugin generates a starter REST API using Express.
 You can then modify this API to meet your requirements.
 The plugin uses the following key